KarthikArumugam3/MLflow_Python/README.md

 2. Production - Final stable/accurate version for production
 3. Archive - not to be used in production

-# MLflow also tells you execution time - see in dashboard

-### So what you need for the above:-
+### So as a recap on setting tracking server on localhost:-
-1. Set the tracing url
+1. Set the tracking url
 2. Set the experiment name to log all the results of that experiment within it.
-3. Register the model name - to log results of that model to that model name with certain version for tracking experiment results
+3. Register the model name - to log results of that model to that model name with certain version for tracking experiment results.

 Dynamic model name registering- Additionally you can also use the time module of python in conjunction to the registered model name to log results of that specific model with a timestamp  which will register each model with a unique timestamp.